douglasjunior/react-native-get-location/README.md

 **Properties:**
    - `enableHighAccuracy`: Set `true` to use 'fine location' (GPS) our `false` to use 'course location' (Wifi, Bluetooth, 3G).
-   - `timeout`: The max time (in seconds) that you want to wait for a location.
+   - `timeout`: The max time (in milliseconds) that you want to wait to receive a location.

 ### Object `Location`